 Music experiences extend well beyond the classroom at St Ursula’s College, Yeppoon.
 Our vibrant Instrumental Music program includes varied and interesting performance opportunities at College Masses, Assemblies, Musicals and Arts Showcases.
-The Capricorn Coast is home to a thriving Arts scene, and St Ursula’s students perform at annual events such as the Rotary-sponsored Capricorn Coast Secondary Schools’ Music Festival.
+The Capricorn Coast is home to a thriving Arts scene, and St Ursula’s students perform at annual events such as the Yeppoon Village Festival and Queensland Catholic Schools Music Festival.
 Regional competitive opportunities include the Central Queensland Schools Battle of the Bands, and the Rockhampton Eisteddfod.
-Please read the Instrumental Music Handbook 2021 for more information and complete the Instrumental Music Enrolment Form and Instrumental Loan Agreement Form to enrol in our Instrumental Music Program.
+Please read the Instrumental Music Handbook 2022 for more information and complete the Instrumental Music Enrolment Form and Instrumental Loan Agreement Form to enrol in our Instrumental Music Program.

 Each year, St Ursula’s students are able to undertake Australian Music Examination Board (AMEB) exams and are guided through this process by committed and highly skilled staff.
 AMEB qualifications recognise each student’s ability and commitment to their respective craft, be it Music, Speech, or Drama.

 The College actively engages with Queensland Conservatorium Griffith University’s Ensemble Program (SHEP) Capricornia and encourages interested students to nominate for this annual experience.
 SHEP hosts regional workshops throughout Queensland and invites selected students to attend a four-day series of intensive tutorials at Griffith’s South Bank Campus.
 Participants in SHEP are exposed to different genres and styles of music and the techniques required to play them skilfully.
 It is a fantastic opportunity for talented Secondary School students to receive coaching from nationally and internationally recognised instructors.

 Music, Dance and Drama are also integral parts of the College Curriculum.
 The annual Yeppoon Village Festival provides opportunities for students to showcase these skills to a regional audience.
 St Ursula’s joins with St Brendan’s and presents a Combined Colleges’ Musical each year.
 Interested students are required to audition for roles, and Backstage positions are also available for those seeking to work in the audio, lighting, and stage management sections of each musical.

 Debating and Public Speaking also provide opportunities to build confidence, while acquiring the skills of logical argument.
 Students participate in;